 Supply Chain Disruptions:

 The North Carolina Small Business Administration has disaster assistance loans available for owners that are economically struggling during COVID-19.
 To learn more and apply, call Business Link North Carolina (BLNC) at 1-800-228-8443.
+You can also find Cumberland County and City of Fayetteville loan assistance programs below.

 Business Counseling Services: